FowlerLab/starcall-workflow/readme.md

 a count for each and a quality string.
 The quality string is in the same format as a fastq quality string, with the actual Phred error values estimated by how confident the base caller is in each bases correctness.

+### Log files

+Log files are kept for all jobs that create a file, and their path is the same as the file being created with logs/ prepended.
+For example, if I am trying to create the file input/well1.composite.bin, the log file for that would be logs/input/well1.composite.bin.log.out and logs/input/well1.composite.bin.log.err

+In the case of an error snakemake will print out a message showing which job failed, as well as the log file for it.

 ### Quickstart

 To run the whole pipeline, after placing the raw .nd2 files in their locations, you can request the final files from snakemake.